Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Introduction

 The paper is organized as follows.
-In Sec. \ref{sec:model} we introduce the extended two-site Bose-Hubbard model and derive the corresponding mean-field theory.
-In Sec. \ref{sec:gs} we investigate the ground-state properties of the system, showing that pair tunneling induces parity modulations in the ground-state Fock probabilities, modifies the QPT toward the NOON state---changing its nature from continuous to first order within a certain parameter range---and gives rise to a different continuous QPT toward a phase-NOON state.
-We determine the location of these transitions at the mean-field level by mapping out the zero-temperature phase diagram and confirm the analysis in the fully quantum setting through a finite-$N$ scaling study of the energy gap and the ground-state fidelity susceptibility.
-In Sec. \ref{sec:dyn} we address the dynamical properties of the system.
+In Sec.~\ref{sec:model} we introduce the extended two-site Bose-Hubbard model and derive the corresponding mean-field theory.
+In Sec.~\ref{sec:gs} we investigate the ground-state properties of the system, showing that pair tunneling induces parity modulations in the ground-state Fock probabilities, modifies the QPT toward the NOON state---changing its nature from continuous to first order within a certain parameter range---and gives rise to a different continuous QPT toward a phase-NOON state.
+We determine the location of these transitions at the mean-field level by mapping out the zero-temperature phase diagram and confirm the analysis in the fully quantum setting through a finite-$N$ scaling study of the low-energy spectrum and the ground-state fidelity susceptibility.
+In Sec.~\ref{sec:dyn} we address the dynamical properties of the system.
 We compare the mean-field evolution with the quantum dynamics of atomic coherent states, determining in particular how pair tunneling modifies the mean-field conditions for macroscopic quantum self-trapping.
-We then analyze DQPTs, identified through finite-$N$ precursors of nonanalyticities in the Loschmidt return rate and real-time zeros of the Loschmidt amplitude.
-Finally, in Sec. \ref{sec:conclusion} we summarize our results and draw the conclusions.
-Appendices \ref{appA} and \ref{appB} provide some technical details on DQPTs.
+We then analyze DQPTs, identified through finite-$N$ precursors of non-analyticities in the Loschmidt return rate and real-time zeros of the Loschmidt amplitude.
+Finally, in Sec.~\ref{sec:conclusion} we summarize our results and draw the conclusions.
+Appendix \ref{app:fig} presents a supplementary figure, while Appendices \ref{appA} and \ref{appB} provide some technical details on DQPTs.